 6. Use Aeroplan miles to travel with an infant child.

 If you’ve traveled by plane with an infant child, you know that the cost can vary drastically between airlines.
 While some will only charge 10% of your ticket cost, others add additional fees and ticket costs that get quite expensive.
 If you fly with Air Canada for a short-haul Canada flight, you’ll only play $125 for a first class ticket which is 12,500 miles.
 As far as using your Amex Membership Rewards points, Air Canada is a better option for using your miles to travel with an infant on your lap.

 7. Fly AirFrance business class when you book in advance with Delta SkyMiles.

 Use your SkyMiles reward transfer to book a flight with Air France in business class.
 You’ll have to book at least 331 days in advance.
 If you opt to fly Air France to Europe from the U.S., your best bet in getting a business class seat is to book at least 306-331 days before your departure date.
-You can use your Gold Delta SkyMiles® Business Credit Card card to earn and save.
+You can use your Gold Delta SkyMiles® Credit Card from American Express card to earn and save.

 8. Fly to Hawaii from the continental U.S. on Delta with AirFrance’s loyalty program.